What Is Acceptance Commitment Therapy? A Simple Guide to ACT

 6. Committed Action – Taking steps toward your values, not your fears.

-Together, these skills help you build what ACT calls psychological flexibility—the ability to stay open, centered, and committed to action, even when life is hard.
+Together, these skills help you build what ACT calls psychological flexibility, the ability to stay open, centred, and committed to action, even when life is hard.

 🔗Want to see how emotional intelligence plays a role in healing?
 Read this guide on emotional intelligence in relationships.